 The importance of firearms safety

-It is estimated that 40% of all homes in the U.S. have some type of firearm.
-Access
+About one-third of homes in the U.S. have some type of firearm.
+Access to firearms

-to firearms in the home increases the risk of unintentional firearm-related death
+in the home raise the risk of unintentional firearm-related death and injury among

-and injury among children.
-Unintentional shootings cause a significant portion of
+children.
+Unintentional shootings cause a major portion of all firearm-related deaths

-An underestimation of children's ability to gain access to a firearm in the home is
+Underestimating a child's ability to gain access to a firearm in the home and use

-gun and toy guns.
-Also, children are not able to make good judgments about how to
+a real gun and toy guns.
+Also, children are not able to make good judgments about

-To keep your child safe from firearms, consider whether it is worth the risk to your
+To keep your child safe from firearms, consider whether it is even worth the risk

-child to keep a firearm in your home.
-If you do choose to keep a firearm, safely store
+to keep a firearm in your home.
+If you choose to do so, safely store the firearm locked

-the firearm locked up and out of reach.
-Keep ammunition in a separate, locked place
+up, unloaded, and out of reach.
+Keep ammunition in a separate, locked place from the

-from the actual firearm.
-Also, by talking with your child about the dangers of firearms,
+actual firearm.
+Also, talk with your child about the dangers of firearms.
+Teach your

-you can teach your child to never touch or play with guns, and to tell an adult if
+child to never touch or play with guns and to tell an adult if they find a gun.

 What are high-risk situations with firearms?

-Awareness of situations that can increase your child's risk of exposure to unintentional
+Being aware of situations that can raise your child's risk for an unintentional firearm

-firearms injuries may help prevent them.
-High-risk situations include the following:
+injury may help prevent one.
+High-risk situations include:

 Accessible firearms in the home.
 Parents often underestimate their child's ability to gain access to the firearm in